-Step 4 – Clean the mouthpiece
+4. Clean the mouthpiece

 A clarinet mouthpiece can become very unhygienic if not regularly cleaned.
 It may also shrink, which will affect the clarinet’s tone.

-Get an unused toothbrush and some warm water (not too hot or it may discolour) and gently remove any build-up formed around the mouthpiece.
+It’s not hard to learn how to clean a clarinet mouthpiece.
+Simply get an unused toothbrush and some warm water (not too hot or it may discolour) and gently remove any build-up formed around the mouthpiece.
 When you’ve finished, dry it on a (clean) tea towel.

-Step 5 – Clean the inside of the clarinet
+5. Clean the inside of the clarinet

 First, reassemble the clarinet.